stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 black Azathoth gnaws shapeless and ravenous amidst the muffled, maddening beat of vile drums and the thin, monotonous whine of accursed flutes.

-  Onward&mdash;onward&mdash;through the screaming, cackling, and blackly populous gulfs&mdash;and then from some dim blessed distance there came an image and a thought to Randolph Carter the doomed.
+  Onward--onward--through the screaming, cackling, and blackly populous gulfs--and then from some dim blessed distance there came an image and a thought to Randolph Carter the doomed.
 Too well had Nyarlathotep planned his mocking and his tantalising, for he had brought up that which no gusts of icy terror could quite efface.
-Home&mdash;New England&mdash;Beacon Hill&mdash;the waking world.
+Home--New England--Beacon Hill--the waking world.

-  &ldquo;For know you, that your gold and marble city of wonder is only the sum of what you have seen and loved in youth&nbsp;.&nbsp;.&nbsp;. the glory of Boston&rsquo;s hillside roofs and western windows aflame with sunset; of the flower-fragrant Common and the great dome on the hill and the tangle of gables and chimneys in the violet valley where the many-bridged Charles flows drowsily&nbsp;.&nbsp;.&nbsp;. this loveliness, moulded, crystallised, and polished by years of memory and dreaming, is your terraced wonder of elusive sunsets; and to find that marble parapet with curious urns and carven rail, and descend at last those endless balustraded steps to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood.&rdquo;
+   "For know you, that your gold and marble city of wonder is only the sum of what you have seen and loved in youth . . . the glory of Boston's hillside roofs and western windows aflame with sunset; of the flower-fragrant Common and the great dome on the hill and the tangle of gables and chimneys in the violet valley where the many-bridged Charles flows drowsily . . . this loveliness, moulded, crystallised, and polished by years of memory and dreaming, is your terraced wonder of elusive sunsets; and to find that marble parapet with curious urns and carven rail, and descend at last those endless balustraded steps to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood. "

-  Onward&mdash;onward&mdash;dizzily onward to ultimate doom through the blackness where sightless feelers pawed and slimy snouts jostled and nameless things tittered and tittered and tittered.
+  Onward--onward--dizzily onward to ultimate doom through the blackness where sightless feelers pawed and slimy snouts jostled and nameless things tittered and tittered and tittered.
 But the image and the thought had come, and Randolph Carter knew clearly that he was dreaming and only dreaming, and that somewhere in the background the world of waking and the city of his infancy still lay.
-Words came again&mdash;&ldquo;You need only turn back to the thoughts and visions of your wistful boyhood.&rdquo; Turn&mdash;turn&mdash;blackness on every side, but Randolph Carter could turn.
+Words came again-- "You need only turn back to the thoughts and visions of your wistful boyhood. " Turn--turn--blackness on every side, but Randolph Carter could turn.

   Thick though the rushing nightmare that clutched his senses, Randolph Carter could turn and move.
 He could move, and if he chose he could leap off the evil shantak that bore him hurtlingly doomward at the orders of Nyarlathotep.
-He could leap off and dare those depths of night that yawned interminably down, those depths of fear whose terrors yet could not exceed the nameless doom that lurked waiting at chaos&rsquo; core.
-He could turn and move and leap&mdash;he could&mdash;he would&mdash;he would&mdash;
+He could leap off and dare those depths of night that yawned interminably down, those depths of fear whose terrors yet could not exceed the nameless doom that lurked waiting at chaos' core.
+He could turn and move and leap--he could--he would--he would--

   Off that vast hippocephalic abomination leaped the doomed and desperate dreamer, and down through endless voids of sentient blackness he fell.
 Aeons reeled, universes died and